AuditDeploy/Builder/README.md

 Important to note: at this time, if you create your own builder.yaml and initialize a project with config, you should include all of the builder parameters (even if they are empty) in order for the `builder` command to work properly.
 This will be address in the next version.

+Important note for Windows users: at this time, please use Git Bash when running any Builder command

 ## Builder CLI Exec Commands & Flags

 ### Commands: